AmitVerma-01/AmitVerma-01-email-parser-responder-using-ai/README.md

 4. Download the `credentials.json` file from the Google Cloud Console and place it in the root directory of the project.

+5. Ensure you have a Redis server running on port 6379 for BullMQ to work.

 ## Usage

 1. Start the application: